 Many people across the country have been participating in the competition.
 The best essay will be published in the magazine and on the website.

-The essay topic for this month i.e. June, is: ‘Alternative Technologies for a Climate Change Resilient India’
+The essay topic for this month i.e. March, is: ‘Technology is a useful servant but a dangerous master’

 Instructions to Chronicle Essay Competition: